 Setting your child up for success in school:

-Village Montessori School Preschool is built upon the model of development Maria Montessori established over 100 years ago.
+Village Montessori School of Bluemont LLC Preschool is built upon the model of development Maria Montessori established over 100 years ago.
 The first plane is designed for children roughly between the ages of 3 to 6 years of age.
 All children are different, and some are developmentally ready to begin in their twos, whereas others will be more successful if they wait until they are a little older.

 The following are a few examples of behaviors we see in children who are developmentally ready to begin our school.